-ANSWER: Anti-western views and assimilation challenges in European states are playing a central role followed closely by the Caliphate utopia.
-In Arabian peninsula, sectarian issues, class divisions and a perceived threat from western secular ideals to Islamic worldview helps ISIL recruitment.
-Poor justice system has more to do with ordinary peoples' grievances against ruling classes than other factors mentioned in the question.
-It is a common belief in countries such as Iraq, Turkey, Pakistan and Jordan that somehow US is involved in supporting ISIL.
-And this flawed narrative is gaining ground.
+ANSWER: Anti-western views and assimilation challenges in European states are playing a central role followed closely by Caliphate utopia.
+In Arabian peninsula, sectarian issues, class divisions and a perceived threat from western secular ideals Islamic worldview helps ISIL recruitment.
+Poor justice system more to do with ordinary peoples' grievances against ruling classes than other factors mentioned in the question.
+It is a common belief in countries such as Iraq, Turkey, Pakistan and the to has

-In the Arabian peninsula, sectarian issues, class divisions and a perceived threat from western secular ideals to Islamic worldview helps ISIL recruitment.
+In the Arabian peninsula,

+sectarian issues, class divisions t

+and a perceived threat from

+western secular ideals to

+Islamic worldview helps ISIL h

+recruitment.